richiekastl/richiekastl.com/content/posts/2022-02-21---do-frontend-developers-need-to-know-seo.md

 ---
-title: Do You Need to Know SEO to Get a Job as a Frontend Web Developer
+title: Do You Need to Know SEO to Get a Job as a Frontend Web Developer?
 date: "2022-2-21"
 template: "post"
 draft: false
-slug: "02/21/2022/do-you-need-to-know-seo-to-get-a-job-as-a-frontend-web-developer"
+slug: "do-you-need-to-know-seo-to-get-a-job-as-a-frontend-web-developer"
 category: "Life"
 tags:
   - "Life"